garland3/ai_extension_vscode/README.md

 # ai-extension README

-This is the README for your extension "ai-extension".
+ "ai-extension".
 Select text and send it to the chatbot.

 Commands are
 1. `AI Refactor` `ai_refactor`.
 Select some code, then run the command, and it will replace and try to fix any errors.